trentlarson/endorser-ch/README.md

 # set up the environment (optional)
 cp .env.local .env

-# If you want to use the did-jwt did:ethr resolver, set USE_INFURA=true and set the INFURA_PROJECT_ID in that .env file.
-# (This isn't used for local tests, but it's possible for server operation and for verification tests.)

 # setup/migrate DB
 NODE_ENV=dev DBUSER=sa DBPASS=sasa npm run flyway migrate
 # note that it fails if you don't run `npm ci`; `npm install` isn't enough (Ug!)